 - Option for Periodic Broader Review.
 The review procedures should provide for an option to broaden the annual review process to include additional elements.
 See below.

 - Annual written and/or verbal feedback should be provided to each faculty member regarding how well the faculty member is meeting expectations.
 Constructive, periodic feedback to the faculty member is encouraged.
 In appropriate circumstances, the EO should meet with a faculty member to discuss the unit’s expectations and the faculty member’s performance.
 In other circumstances, simply advising the faculty member of the unit’s salary recommendation and evaluation of the faculty member’s progress towards meeting the unit’s expectations could be sufficient.

 - Record Keeping.
 The review procedures must provide for maintenance of essential parts of the annual review in each faculty member’s personnel file, including the faculty member’s annual statements and copies of any written feedback from the department to the faculty member.
 Consistent with legal requirements and university policies, the contents of official personnel files are open to examination by the individual concerned.
-Units may seek guidance on access issues from the Office of Academic Human Resources or from the Office of the Provost.
+Units may seek guidance on access issues from Illinois Human Resources or from the Office of the Provost.

 - If a faculty member disagrees with an annual review, the faculty member and executive officer should make serious attempts to come to a mutually satisfactory resolution through informal interactions and problem-solving efforts.
 If, despite efforts to reach a mutual agreement regarding the content of the review, a faculty member continues to dispute the accuracy of a review, the faculty member may append a written response to any document in the file.

 The broader faculty review option is designed to provide units and faculty members with a mechanism for seeking additional information when there is need for a fuller and more complete assessment of the faculty member’s record than has been provided by a series of annual reviews.
 Either the unit executive officer or the faculty member may request that a broader faculty review occur.